ietf-tapswg/api-drafts/README.md

 # TAPS Drafts

-This is the working area for individual Internet-Drafts.
+This is the working area for the IETF TAPS working group Internet-Drafts for the TAPS Architecture and Abstract Interface,

+**Contributions to this repository (commits and pull requests, as well as issues and comments) are covered under the IETF Note Well.** See [CONTRIBUTING.md](CONTRIBUTING.md) for more.

 ## Architecture